{{ :en:multiasm:curriculum:logo_400.png?200 | Multiasm Project Logo}}

 * PortD, with GPIOs from D0 to D7.

-A bit in the port corresponds to a single GPIO pin, e.g. bit 5 (6th, zero-ordered) of PortB corresponds to GPIO D13 and is connected to the built-in LED.
+A bit in the port corresponds to a single GPIO pin, e.g. bit 5 (6th, zero-ordered) of PortB corresponds to GPIO D13 and is also connected to the built-in LED.

 {{:en:multiasm:exercisesbook:assembler_arduino_uni.drawio.png?600|}}